Multilevel decompositions and norms for negative order Sobolev spaces: Preliminaries

 The set of vertices of an element $T\in\TT$ is denoted with $\NN(T)$, and

 In this work we consider sequences of meshes $(\TT_\ell)_{\ell\in\N_0}$ where we assume that $\TT_{\ell+1}$ is generated from $\TT_\ell$ by refining certain (or all) elements.
-A common type of mesh-refinement is, e.g., \emph{newest vertex bisection}.
+A common type of mesh refinement is, e.g., \emph{newest vertex bisection}, see, e.g.,~\cite{Stevenson08} and references therein.
+The generation $\gen(T)$ of an element $T\in \bigcup_{\ell\in\N_0} \TT_\ell$ denotes the number of iterated refinements (bisections) to obtain $T\in\TT_\ell$ from a father element $T'\in\TT_0$.
+We assume, given a suitable initial mesh $\TT_0$, that the sequence $\TT_0,\TT_1,\dots$ generated by the mesh refinement strategy satisfies: \begin{enumerate}[label=(A\arabic*)] \item Shape regularity: There exists a constant $C_\mathrm{reg}>0$ such that